Google Analytics Spam?

 You already have to worry about spam in your email, social media accounts, and telemarketers; now you have to worry about spam in your Google Analytics data too!
 If your Analytics reports contain spam or bad data, it can be harmful to make important decisions as a result of that data.

 If you’ve looked through your ‘referrals’ (other websites that send traffic to your website) in Google Analytics, you may have noticed a website called semalt.com.
-It’s a spam SEO website based in the Ukraine.
+Its a spam SEO website based in the Ukraine.
 Traffic on your website from their spam bot can throw off your web metrics, inflating your bounce rates and visits, lowering your time on site and pages per visit.
 This is just one example of bad data, your account could contain more.

 Here is how to filter spam and bad data from your Analytics Reports